pulumi/infrastructure-as-code-workshop/labs/azure/csharp/05-kubernetes/README.md

 In this lab, you will deploy a containerized application to a Kubernetes cluster.

 > This lab assumes you have a project set up.
-If you don't yet, please [complete this lab first](../01-iac/01-creating-a-new-project.md).
+If you don't yet, please [complete this step of Lab 1 first](../01-iac/01-creating-a-new-project.md).

 > :white_check_mark: Your initial `MyStack.cs` should [look like this](../01-iac/code/01-creating-a-new-project/step3.cs).